Their lives aren't the same anymore in Hirasaki City.Shin Megami Tensei: Devil Summoner

-(Which is the game's official title) is the first game in the Devil Summoner series that takes place in modern-era Japan.
-In addition, it's also the first game from the Megami Tensei frachise that is released in the Sega Saturn in December 20, 1995 with another release on the Playstation Portable in December 20, 2005 with several releases over time with the latest one from the Japanese-based Playstation Network in 2010.
-A live-action TV adaptation was aired in Japan in the early 2000s with 25 episodes, having some basis with the game, except it has a story of its own.
-They were released in DVD.
+franchise that is released in the Sega Saturn in December 20, 1995 with another release on the Playstation Portable in December 20, 2005 with several releases over time with the latest one from the Japanese-based Playstation Network in 2010.
+A live-action TV adaptation was aired in Japan in the early 2000s with 25 episodes, being initially based loosely on the game, but diverging halfway through.

 The game is followed up (in terms of canonicity in modern times) by Devil Summoner: Soul Hackers.